RyannKim327/Front-end-Editor/README.md

 	}
 }
 ```
 > Use the storage directory to get the values.
 Like "/storage/emulated/0/config.json" without any quotation.
 I still don't know if the keys are case sensitive, but make sure that the json configuration format (keys) must be same as what you see.
+[Full tutorial](tutorial.md)

 There are still unknown errors for this project, if you want to help me to debug, kindly give us your negative feedback thru the feedback section of the app.